Marcus Fernaldi Gideon: 2018: Asian Games gold medalists

 Under the new BWF player commitment regulations, Gideon and Sukamuljo who ranked as world number 1, are obligated to play in 12 BWF World Tour.
 They were unbeaten in the first 3 tournaments that they participated in, capturing his second Indonesia Masters and All England Open, and also his third India Open titles.
-He and Gideon then defeated at the quarterfinals of Malaysia Open by Chinese pair He Jiting and Tan Qiang.
+He and Gideon then defeated at the quarter-finals of Malaysia Open by Chinese pair He Jiting and Tan Qiang.
 In July, he and his partner won the Indonesia Open.
-At the 2018 World Championships, Gideon and Sukamuljo lost in the quarterfinals to Takeshi Kamura and Keigo Sonoda in straight games.
+At the 2018 World Championships, Gideon and Sukamuljo lost in the quarter-finals to Takeshi Kamura and Keigo Sonoda in straight games.

-Gideon competed at the 2018 Asian Games, won a silver in the team events, and then captured the men's doubles gold medal, after he and his partner, Sukamuljo, beat their compatriots Fajar Alfian and Muhammad Rian Ardianto in a close rubber games in the final.
+Gideon competed at the 2018 Asian Games, won a silver in the team events, and then captured the men's doubles gold medal, after he and his partner, Sukamuljo, beat their compatriots Fajar Alfian and Muhammad Rian Ardianto in close rubber games in the final.
 In September, Gideon and Sukamuljo retained their Japan Open title, defeating the reigning World Champions Li Junhui and Liu Yuchen.
-A week later, they finished as semifinalists in China Open, lost to Han Chengkai and Zhou Haodong of China.
+A week later, they finished as semi-finalists in China Open, lost to Han Chengkai and Zhou Haodong of China.
 On the Europe tour in October, they clinched the Denmark Open title.
 But in France, they again defeated by Han and Zhou in the final, made their head-to-head record deficit to 1–2.
 In November, the duo won the Fuzhou China Open and Hong Kong Open.
 After the victory they achieved in Hong Kong, Gideon and Sukamuljo managed to set a record as the first ever men's doubles pair to win eight world tour titles in a season.
 At the 2018 BWF World Tour Finals gala dinner, the duo then awarded as the BWF Best Male Players of the Year for two consecutive year.
 As the defending champions of the World Tour Finals, they had to withdraw from the competition before their last group match, due to the neck injury suffered by Gideon.